-Whether you’re a thrifty backpacker, cash strapped university student or just aren’t willing to fork out thousands for a Mentawais boat trip, we’ve got the perfect holiday for cash-conscious surfers – a budget surf trip to Costa Rica.
+Whether you’re a thrifty backpacker, cash strapped university student, a surf family or just aren’t willing to fork out thousands for a Mentawais boat trip, we’ve got the perfect holiday for cash-conscious surfers – a budget surf trip to Costa Rica.

 Known within the surfing community as one of the best value for money countries in the world, Costa Rica has sunshine, warm water, great food and a laidback vibe.
 It also boasts a wide variety of surf breaks to choose from.
 With beaches such as Playa Avellanas and Tamarindo, for example, providing surfers of all skill levels with plenty of opportunities to hone their technique.

 In terms of affordability, it’s true Costa Rica has a higher cost of living than its neighbors to the north and the south.
-In fact, don’t be surprised if other travelers tell you it’s expensive, overpriced or too touristy to visit.
-The truth is that most of the people who peddle this information probably haven’t visited Costa Rica for themselves anyway, so it’s best to ignore it.
+In fact, don’t be surprised if other travellers tell you it’s expensive, overpriced or too touristy to visit.

 That being said, you still need to be a little bit savvy if you want to surf your brains out in Costa Rica on the cheap.
 And the smartest thing you can do if you want to save a few shekels is to book an all-inclusive surf holiday with Rapture Surfcamps… in addition to checking out some of the tips in the following guide.